Siener van Rensburg: Closing stage of war

-World War I Rebellion
+World War I rebellion

 When the Union of South Africa came out in support of the Allied Powers in World War I, Van Rensburg allied with the rebels.
 The rebellion received a fatal blow even before it started, when the influential general Koos de la Rey was killed at a police road block on 15 September 1914.

 De la Rey, when killed, was en route to General J. G. C. Kemp, who subsequently organised the rebellion in western Transvaal.
 On 2 November, Kemp addressed a public meeting at Vleeskraal, near Schweizer-Reneke, with the locally influential Van Rensburg at his side.
 Van Rensburg also addressed the assembly, and assured them that his visions indicated they had little to fear.
 610 men then joined the rebel cause, and with conscription imminent, the number of rebel volunteers grew to 1,800.

 General Kemp decided on a company of 720 men, mostly farmers, which included Van Rensburg and his son.
 They departed immediately on a journey to join Manie Maritz in German South-West Africa.
 After a desert trek and much hardship they linked up with Maritz's company on 29 November.
 Rebels under De Wet and Beyers were rounded up by South African forces in the days that followed.

 Returning to South Africa, Maritz and Kemp engaged government forces at Nous, Lutzputs and finally at Upington, on 3 February 1915.
 Van Rensburg's son Willem was mortally wounded in the Upington clash, and the whole rebel force captured, with the exception of Maritz who fled via German South-West Africa to Angola, and thence to Portugal.
 Van Rensburg, like his comrades, received a prison sentence.
 He however served about a year, first in Boksburg, then in the Old Fort, Johannesburg.

 Post-war years

 After his release Nicolaas van Rensburg returned to his farm Rietkuil, near Wolmaranstad.
 Some of his visions were then recorded by reverend Dr Rossouw.
 Van Rensburg's daughter Anna Badenhorst also recorded a set of visions up to his death at age 61.
 The latter set is considered to be difficult to interpret and not very coherent.

 With the outbreak of World War II, the collections of visions were considered inflammatory.
 Distribution was prohibited and some copies seized on orders of prime minister Jan Smuts.
 Upon Anna's death her handwritten documents were transferred to Lichtenburg museum's archives, where they were rediscovered in 1991.
-The farm and van Rensburg family cemetery are located 11 km from Ottosdal, in the North West Province.
+The farm and van Rensburg family cemetery are located 11 km (just under 7 miles) from Ottosdal, in the North West Province.